Panasonic TZ200 vs Ricoh GR II

 It is notable that the GR II has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The TZ200 does not feature such an accessory-socket.

-Both the TZ200 and the GR II are recent models that feature in their makers' current product line-up.
+Both the TZ200 and the GR II are recent models that are part of the current product line-up.
 The GR II replaced the earlier Ricoh GR, while the TZ200 followed on from the Panasonic TZ100.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Ricoh websites.

 So what is the bottom line?
 Which of the two cameras – the Panasonic TZ200 or the Ricoh GR II – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Panasonic Lumix DC-TZ200: